ergorham/CarND-Traffic-Sign-Classifier-Project/writeup.md

 4 out of the 5 images are triangular in shape, which may make them difficult to distinguish from one another.
 Also, because these images are taken from a website as opposed to photos of actual street signs, the colours are saturated.
 Initially, the classifier performed poorly (0.00 accuracy) with the signs on a white background.
 I opted to paste the signs onto one of the images from the test set, scaling the signs to 28x28 px, similar to the signs within the test set.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set

 Here are the results of the prediction: